lshippy/db-observability-demo/README.md

 GRANT SELECT ON mysql.* TO 'db-o11y'@'%';
 GRANT UPDATE ON performance_schema.setup_consumers TO 'db-o11y'@'%';

-# Create test database and tables (only needed for load testing)
+# Create test database and tables (for load testing and schema monitoring)
 CREATE DATABASE IF NOT EXISTS loadtest;

+# Grant SELECT permission (required for schema_details collector to read table structures)
+GRANT SELECT ON loadtest.* TO 'db-o11y'@'%';
 GRANT INSERT, UPDATE, DELETE, CREATE ON loadtest.* TO 'db-o11y'@'%';

 USE loadtest;